awsbpfeiff/Systems-Manager-Labs/Lab_7_PatchManager.md

-In this section we will create Patch Baselines and Patch Groups.
-These will be used to decide which patches to apply to our instances and which instances to target.

-**Warning** \* **AWS does not test patches for Windows or Linux before making them available in Patch Manager** . \* **If any updates are installed by Patch Manager the patched instance is rebooted**.
-\* **Always test patches thoroughly before deploying to production environments.
-This is a customer owned responsibility.**

 Patch Manager uses **patch baselines**, which include rules for auto-approving patches within days of their release, as well as a list of approved and rejected patches.
 Later in this lab we will schedule